slarmoo/.github/profile/uxdesign/uxdesign.md

 ### GDPR

 The General Data Protection Regulation (GDPR) impacts all applications that are used by members of the European Union.
-The main purpose of GDPR is intended to protect the privacy of users.
+The main purpose of GDPR is to protect the privacy of users.
 Among other things, GDPR requires applications to get approval from the user before their data can be stored or shared.
-It also requires the application to provide the ability to delete all of the users data and to be able to transfer their data to competing applications.
+It also requires the application to provide the ability to delete all of the user's data and to be able to transfer their data to competing applications.

 ## Walls

 There are many types of walls that hinder a user's experience with an application.
 Some walls are caused by poor design or business decisions, and others are a result of unavoidable external pressures such as governmental regulation or security concerns.

-If you can learn to recognize user experience walls then there is a good change that you can remove them or decrease their negative impact.
+If you can learn to recognize user experience walls then there is a good chance that you can remove them or decrease their negative impact.

 ### Complexity